brandfusion/ignite-doc/src/content/docs/Ignite/Content/hero-slider.md

 The Hero Slider is a specialized version of the Section component, built specifically to display prominent, top-of-page content.
 It leverages native HTML5 semantic tags to ensure content is SEO-friendly, improving its indexing and description.

 ## Main Features
-- Column Layouts: Offers flexible column arrangements for content within each slide.
+- **Column Layouts**: Offers flexible column arrangements for content within each slide.
-- Fast, Native Slider: Uses a CSS-only slider for mobile and a minimal JavaScript footprint, ensuring quick performance.
+- **Fast, Native Slider**: Uses a CSS-only slider for mobile and a minimal JavaScript footprint, ensuring quick performance.
-- Theming: Fully compatible with Swift2 theming for seamless integration.
+- **Theming**: Fully compatible with Swift2 theming for seamless integration.

 ## Use Cases
 - Use this component to contain other Ignite content items (such as Content Paragraphs or Content Banners) when they need to be presented as a swipeable or scrollable slider.